goerz/docs_versions_menu/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~

 For developers with direct access to the repository,
-Doctr Versions Menu uses a simple branching model where all
+Docs Versions Menu uses a simple branching model where all
 developments happens directly on the ``master`` branch.
 Releases are tags on
 ``master``.
 All commits on ``master`` *should* pass all tests and be
 well-documented.
 This is so that ``git bisect`` can be effective.
 For any